Azure/autorest.csharp/docs/mgmt/polishing.md

 But this configuration provides a simpler syntax for you to change the name of a type or a property.

+This configuration also allows you to assign a custom type format if it is a property.
+For valid format values, please refer to the [change format by name rules](#change-format-by-name-rules) section.

 ### Rename a type

 To rename a type (models and enumerations included), you could just use this syntax: